Tata Steel installs generator at UK plant to recycle gases into energy - NewsBreak

 Tata Steel installs generator at UK plant to recycle gases into energy

-LONDON (Reuters) - Tata Steel said it has installed a 30 megawatt generator at a British plant that will cut costs and its carbon footprint.
+LONDON, Oct 25 (Reuters) - Tata Steel (TISC.NS) said it has installed a 30 megawatt generator at a British plant that will cut costs and its carbon footprint.

 The generator will convert gases generated at Tata's plant in Port Talbot, Wales, into useful energy, cutting its energy bill by millions of pounds each year and slashing CO2 emissions, the company said in a statement on Monday.